Check out all the wonderful things to do in San Juan Capistrano, Orange County’s historical masterpiece!

 Mollies Famous Cafe – This is the place to indulge in big breakfast plates (with all the fixings like hashbrowns, bacon, sausage, and toast), pancakes, sandwiches, burgers, soup, and salads

 Trevor’s at the Tracks – I am not sure you will find a more atmospheric restaurant in the city!
 As the name suggests, Trevor’s is located next to the train tracks in Old Capistrano.
-Dishes include chimichurri steak fries, no lettuce salad, ultimate turkey sandwich, and curried cioppino.
+Dishes include chimichurri steak fries, no lettuce salad, the ultimate turkey sandwich, and curried cioppino.
 Ingredients are as local as possible.
 Locals love to have brunch here.

 L’Hirrondelle – This establishment has been open for almost 40 years and serves French/Belgian influenced dishes.
 For example, you can have roast duck, tarragon-crusted chicken breast, or a rack of lamb.